termlt/RandomBirthdayWish/README.md

 # RandomBirthdayWish
-RandomBirthdayWish or just rbw gives you some random Birthday wish!
+RandomBirthdayWish or just rbwish gives you some random Birthday wish!
 You just need to copy-paste it.

 **Usage**